 As companies responded to the COVID-19 pandemic with remote work, cybercriminals increased their social engineering and ransomware attack methodologies.
-Ransomware, malicious code that automatically downloads to a user’s device and locks it from further use, has been rampant since the beginning of March 2020.
-According to a 2020 report by Bitdefender, ransomware attacks increased by seven times when compared year-over-year to 2019.
+Ransomware, malicious code that automatically downloads to a user’s device and locks it from further use has been rampant since the beginning of March 2020.
+According to a 2020 report by Bitdefender, ransomware attacks increased seven times when compared year-over-year to 2019.
 Cybercriminals take advantage of end-users’ fears over the coronavirus pandemic to trick them into clicking on malicious links or downloads, ultimately leaving corporate networks vulnerable to ransomware.
-Detection of ransomware through log management offers one way for you to protect your systems, networks, devices, and applications for continued data security.
+Detection of ransomware through log management offers you one way to protect your systems, networks, devices, and applications for continued data security.

 WHY ORGANIZATIONS ARE VULNERABLE TO RANSOMWARE